Harley-Davidson (NYSE:HOG) Announces Quarterly Earnings Results, Beats Estimates By $0.20 EPS

 Harley-Davidson (NYSE:HOG – Get Free Report) issued its quarterly earnings data on Thursday.
-The company reported $1.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.43 by $0.20, Briefing.com reports.
-The firm had revenue of $1.62 billion during the quarter, compared to analysts’ expectations of $1.29 billion.
-Harley-Davidson had a return on equity of 19.48% and a net margin of 11.03%.
-Harley-Davidson’s revenue was up 12.0% on a year-over-year basis.
-During the same period in the previous year, the firm posted $1.22 earnings per share.
+The company reported $1.63 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.43 by $0.20, Briefing.com reports.
+The company had revenue of $1.62 billion for the quarter, compared to analyst estimates of $1.29 billion.
+Harley-Davidson had a net margin of 11.03% and a return on equity of 19.48%.
+Harley-Davidson’s revenue was up 12.0% compared to the same quarter last year.
+During the same period last year, the company posted $1.22 earnings per share.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, June 21st.
-Shareholders of record on Wednesday, June 5th were paid a dividend of $0.1725 per share.
-This represents a $0.69 dividend on an annualized basis and a dividend yield of 1.87%.
-The ex-dividend date of this dividend was Wednesday, June 5th.
-Harley-Davidson’s dividend payout ratio is presently 15.33%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 21st.
+Investors of record on Wednesday, June 5th were given a dividend of $0.1725 per share.
+The ex-dividend date was Wednesday, June 5th.
+This represents a $0.69 dividend on an annualized basis and a yield of 1.87%.
+Harley-Davidson’s payout ratio is presently 15.33%.

 Harley-Davidson, Inc manufactures and sells motorcycles in the United States and internationally.
 The company operates in three segments: Harley-Davidson Motor Company, LiveWire, and Harley-Davidson Financial Services.
 The Harley-Davidson Motor Company segment designs, manufactures, and sells motorcycles, including cruiser, trike, touring, standard, sportbike, adventure, and dual sport, as well as motorcycle parts, accessories, and apparel, as well as licenses its trademarks and related services.